thegenemyers/MERQURY.FK/README.md

 If the -z option is set, then CNplot plots at 0, the # of k-mers in \<asm> - \<reads>
 broken down into those that are unique or those that are not.

-The -T option can be used to control the number of threads used, and -v turns on verbose reporting to the standard error.
+The -T option can be used to control the number of threads used, -v turns on verbose reporting to the standard error, and -P is passed through to the calls to FastK so you can specify the temp directory if needed.

 *Implement and describe -c ?*